supriyakushavar/IDE-research/README.md

 6. Intuitive keyboard shortcuts
 7. IntelliSense code completion
 8. Interactive Debugger
 9. VS code includes built-in support for node.js with javascript and typescript
+10. Using Keybinding extensions we can migrate to other editors
+11. Great eco systems of plugins for supporting other languages

+**Cons :**
+1. Debugging feature limited
+2. No Support for older versions of ASP.NET